eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

        reliable connection to a server it *pings* until the server notices him and |br|
        establishes the connection. |br|
        For a *server* it specifies the match period as explained in :ref:`key concepts <DS_key_concepts>`. |br|
-       When a *server* discovers new *clients* it only starts exchanging info with them |br|
+       When a *server* discovers new *clients* it only starts exchanging information with them |br|
-       at regular intervals as a mechanism to bundle discovery info and optimize delivery. |br|
+       at regular intervals as a mechanism to bundle discovery information and optimize delivery. |br|
        The default value is half a second.

 +----------------------------------------------------------------------------------------------------------------------+